Teamwork/kommentaar/README.md

     $ kommentaar github.com/teamwork/desk/api/v1/inboxController

-Or several packages subpackages:
+Or several packages:

     $ kommentaar github.com/teamwork/desk/api/...

 The default output is as an OpenAPI 2 YAML file.
-You can generate a HTML page with `-out html`, or directly serve it with `-out html -serve :8080`.
+You can generate a HTML page with `-output html`, or directly serve it with `-output html -serve :8080`.
 When serving the documentation it will rescan the source tree on every page load, making development/proofreading easier.

 See `kommentaar -h` for the full list of options.

-You can also the Go API (see godoc).
+You can also the [Go API](https://godoc.org/github.com/teamwork/kommentaar), for example to serve documentation in a HTTP endpoint.

 Syntax
 ------